Bill Lockyer: 2006 election

-By a year into Schwarzenegger's governorship, Lockyer increasingly felt the Governor's performance was disheartening, marked by inexperience, lack of strong political conviction, and personal braggadocio.
-In a 2005 interview, Lockyer criticized Schwarzenegger's leadership style as demonstrating an "arrogance of power" with the "odor of Austrian politics", alluding to the Austrian-born Governor's upbringing in a country with a "long history" of "elite...autocracy".

-Soon after the gubernatorial recall election, Lockyer, barred by term limit laws from seeking a third term as attorney general, began contemplating his own run for governor in the 2006 election.
+Lockyer, barred by term limit laws from seeking a third term as attorney general, considered running for governor in the 2006 election.
 In January 2005, he tentatively announced his candidacy for governor: "the one and only office that has held abiding interest for me since I left the Legislature ...
 It's the job I want, not only because I think I'll be a great executive, but because I think that I can and will lead the best campaign you've ever seen, a winning Democratic campaign of ideas, ideals and inspiration to stake out a great future for California."
-Lockyer changed his mind four months later, saying that while he felt strongly about the need to improve education and transportation, and to address "the growing disparity" between the state's rich and poor, he was unwilling "to spend the next 10 years of my life" in the daily "partisan fighting" that plagued governors of both parties.
-In June 2005, he announced he would instead run for state treasurer.
+Lockyer changed his mind four months later, saying that he was unwilling "to spend the next 10 years of my life" in the daily "partisan fighting" that plagued governors of both parties.
+He later announced he would instead run for state treasurer.
 He was elected to that office in November 2006.

 Climate change and renewable energy finance initiatives

-As treasurer (and ex officio trustee of CalPERS and CalSTRS, the two largest public employee pension funds in the United States) Lockyer tried to use the influence of his office in the aid of various environmental causes.
+As treasurer, Lockyer tried to use his office's influence to support various environmental causes.
 These attempts included: